Alberta’s Chuck Moser nominated for Volunteer of the Year

 “I can say without reservation that every step of the way over the last 36 years has been fun, invigorating and always fulfilling,” says Moser.
 “I would enjoy the privilege beyond words.”

 Vote Chuck for DUC’s national Volunteer of the Year to celebrate his efforts and show some provincial pride!
-You can vote once a day until voting closes Friday, April 1, 2016.
+Voting is now closed.